Pompeo's strange farewell tour, full of symbolism and silence - RFI

 Pompeo highlighted a signature achievement of Trump by participating in the first-ever visit to Jerusalem by the foreign minister of Bahrain, which officially established diplomatic ties with Israel last month.

-He then flew to the United Arab Emirates, which has also normalised relations with the Jewish state, and is finishing his tour with stops in Qatar and Saudi Arabia.
+He then flew to the United Arab Emirates, which has also normalised relations with the Jewish state.

+On Saturday he arrived in Qatar to meet negotiators from the Afghan government and the Taliban, and will finish his tour with a stop in Saudi Arabia.

 Pompeo is expected to brief the Arab allies on US deliberations on whether to label the Iranian-linked Huthi rebels in war-ravaged Yemen as a "terrorist" group.